Ummamali/mindquest/README.md

 - **Git** – Git is a version control system that tracks code changes, facilitates collaboration, and ensures that developers can work on different parts of the project without conflicts.
 It is essential for maintaining a smooth development workflow.

+## 📄 Text File Format

+The quiz should be uploaded as a plain text file (.txt) with the following format:

+- Each question begins with `Q)` followed by the question text.
+- The answer choices are listed with a letter (`a)`, `b)`, etc.), with the correct answer marked by an asterisk `*` before the answer text.

+### Example:

+Q) What is the capital of Japan?

+a) Seoul

+b) *Tokyo

+c) Beijing

+d) Bangkok

+Ensure that each question is formatted in this manner to ensure proper parsing and functionality in the app.

+## License

+This project is licensed under the **MIT License**.
+For more details, visit [MIT License](https://opensource.org/licenses/MIT).